 Creationtide or the ‘Season of Creation’ is the period in the annual church calendar, from 1st September to 4th October, dedicated to God as Creator and Sustainer of all life.
 It is a time to celebrate the gift of creation and renew our commitment to care for God’s planet, through taking practical action for the climate and nature.

-This year’s theme for Creationtide is the ‘Garden of Peace’.
+This year’s theme for Creationtide is ‘Peace with Creation’.
 Find out more about this year’s theme and its theological foundations, and find resources on the Season of Creation webpage.

 How can I get involved?